robstwd/git_status/README.md

 # Output
 depending upon the status it will output 2 options:
-1) if the git repo is clean ie no changes found, output is => uptodate
+1) if the git repo is clean ie no changes found, output is => up to date
-2) if the repo has some changes needing attention, the output changes to => [n1][n2][n3] where n1 = the number staged changes, ready for committing where n2 = the number of tracked files that have been modified but not yet staged where n3 = the number of untracked files
+2) if the repo has some changes needing attention, the output changes to => [n1][n2][n3] where n1 = the number staged changes to tracked files, ready for committing where n2 = the number of tracked files that have been modified but not yet staged where n3 = the number of untracked files

 # Usage
 Conky file to contain the following
 ${execpi 10 ruby ~/path/to/the/script/root/folder/bin/get_git_status.rb /path/to/project/dir/that/holds/the/git/repo}
+- execpi => runs the script
+- 10 		 => every 10 seconds
+- ruby   => runs the ruby executable
+- followed by the script path & name
+- follwed by the path to the project with the git repository

 In my case it looks like this:
 ${execpi 10 ruby ~/scripts/Projects/git_status/bin/get_git_status.rb ~/scripts/Projects/git_status}

+I precede it with the name of the particular project, viz git_status $alignr${execpi 10 ruby ~/scripts/Projects/git_status/bin/get_git_status.rb ~/scripts/Projects/git_status}

 # Under the bonnet
 The script runs the shell command "git status -s" within the chosen directory